 You will see some changes when it is time for your next appointment.
 We made these changes to help protect our patients and team.
 For example:

 - Upon arrival to your scheduled appointment please call to let us know you are here.
 Our office will ask some important screening questions.
 Once you are instructed to come into the office you will be asked to review and confirm your answers to these questions as well as have your temperature taken.

 - Please update your patient forms on our website prior to arrival by clicking the “FOR PATIENTS” tab and then “ALL PATIENT FORMS”

 - Please come alone to your appointment.
 If someone has to come with you, they can help you enter, but it is recommended they wait in the car.
 Only the patient being treated is allowed into the clinical operatory.

 - You have the option of waiting in your car instead of the waiting room!
 We do recommend this option, so please call us when you arrive in the parking lot and we will begin your check-in process.
 We will let you when we are ready for you to come up, have your temperature taken, and then go straight back to your treatment room.
-If anyone has a cough or signs of sickness, they will be asked to reschedule.
+Please note that if anyone has any of the following symptoms 14 days prior to your scheduled appointment we will not be able to see you: fever, shortness of breath or trouble breathing, dry cough, runny nose, sore throat, recent loss of taste or smell, been in contact with anyone who has tested positive for Covid-19, if you have symptoms and are awaiting Covid-19 test results, traveled inside or outside of the United States by public transportation.
+We will reschedule your appointment to a later date.
 We don’t want to risk anyone entering our office that could put you at risk!